OfficeDev/Office-Add-in-samples/README.md

 ## List of recent samples

+- [Use storage techniques to access data from an Office Add-in when offline](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/Excel.OfflineStorageAddin).
+Demonstrates how you can implement localStorage to enable limited functionality for your Office Add-in when a user experiences lost connection.
 - **Authentication and authorization:** We're adding a new auth section and have two new samples.
   - [Office Add-in auth to Microsoft Graph](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Office-Add-in-Microsoft-Graph-ASPNET).
 Learn how to build a Microsoft Office Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into an Office document using Office.js.
   - [Outlook Add-in auth to Microsoft Graph](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Outlook-Add-in-Microsoft-Graph-ASPNET).
 Learn how to build a Microsoft Outlook Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into a new message compose form in Outlook.